Lesbian: Lifestyle factors

+Sexual health

-Some sexually transmitted diseases are communicable between women, including human papillomavirus (HPV)—specifically genital warts—squamous intraepithelial lesions, trichomoniasis, syphilis, and herpes simplex virus (HSV).
-Transmission of specific sexually transmitted diseases among women who have sex with women depends on the sexual practices women engage in.
-Any object that comes in contact with cervical secretions, vaginal mucosa, or menstrual blood, including fingers or penetrative objects may transmit sexually transmitted diseases.
-Orogenital contact may indicate a higher risk of acquiring HSV, even among women who have had no prior sex with men.
+Some sexually transmitted infections (STIs) are communicable between women, including human papillomavirus (HPV), trichomoniasis, syphilis, and herpes simplex virus (HSV).
+Transmission of specific STIs among women who have sex with women depends on the sexual practices women engage in.
+Any object that comes in contact with cervical secretions, vaginal mucosa, or menstrual blood, including fingers or penetrative objects may transmit STIs.
+Orogenital contact may indicate a higher risk of acquiring HSV, even among women who have had no sex with men.

 Bacterial vaginosis (BV) occurs more often in lesbians, but it is unclear if BV is transmitted by sexual contact; it occurs in celibate as well as sexually active women.
 BV often occurs in both partners in a lesbian relationship; a recent study of women with BV found that 81% had partners with BV.

-Lesbians are not included in a category of frequency of human immunodeficiency virus (HIV) transmission, although transmission is possible through vaginal and cervical secretions.
-The highest rate of transmission of HIV to lesbians is among women who participate in intravenous drug use or have sexual intercourse with bisexual men.
+Lesbians do not frequently transmit human immunodeficiency virus (HIV), although transmission is possible through vaginal and cervical secretions.
+The highest rate of transmission of HIV to lesbians is from intravenous drug use or sex with women who have sexual intercourse with bisexual men.